 myfifo myfifo_ins ( .rst(rst), // Asynchronous reset input // Write interface ports .wr_clk(wr_clk), // Write clock input .wr_en(wr_en), // Write Enable input .din(din), // Write word input .full(full), // Full output // Read interface ports .rd_clk(rd_clk), // Read Clock input .rd_en(rd_en), // Read Enable input .dout(dout), // Read word output .empty(empty) // Empty output );

-The names of the ports are those common with Xilinx' tools, but other FPGA vendors use similar names.
+The names of the ports are those that are used by Xilinx' tools, but other FPGA vendors use similar names.

-The FIFO module's ports are divided into three groups: A reset signal (@rst), which I shall get back to later, and as expected, a write interface and a read interface, each consisting of four ports.
+The FIFO module's ports are divided into three groups: A reset signal (@rst), which I shall get back to later.
+And as expected, there's a write interface and a read interface, each consisting of four ports.

-The @din and @dout ports are vectors, carrying the data words going in and out from the FIFO.
-How wide these words are is something you decide when setting up the FIFO, using the relevant software tool.
+Regarding @din and @dout, these are two vector ports which carry the data words that go into the FIFO and out from it.
+How wide these words are is something you decide when setting up the FIFO, by using the relevant software tool.
 You'll also set up the depth of the FIFO, i.e. how many words it can contain.
-These two parameters influence how much FPGA memory resources the implementation of the FIFO will consume.
+These two parameters influence the amount of the FPGA's memory resources that the FIFO consumes.

-It's worth noting that each of these two interfaces has its own clock, @wr_clk and @rd_clk.
-Each of these is the clock that drives the other ports the interface it's related to.
+It's worth noting that each of these two interfaces has its own clock: @wr_clk and @rd_clk.
+The other ports in each interface are synchronous with each of these two clocks.

-This gives rise to one the most common uses of FIFOs: Crossing clock domains.
-If some logic in your design is clocked by clk_A, and another part is clocked by clk_B, how do you make them work together?
+FIFOs are often used to move data from one clock domain to another, because they have two clocks: If some logic in your design is synchronous with clk_A, and another part is synchronous with clk_B, how do you make them work together?
 The first thought of any FPGA engineer is to put a FIFO between them.
-This is mainly because crossing clock domains is a major headache, and using a FIFO solves the problem easily and watertight.
+This is mainly because the task of crossing clock domains is a major headache, and using a FIFO solves the problem easily and safely.